-I have enjoyed eating out with puppy in tow at the following restaurants or they have a clear #dogfriendlygloucestershire policy on their website.
+I have enjoyed eating out with a dog in tow at the following restaurants or they have a clear #dogfriendly policy on their website.

-Located on Llanthony Road near the docks and Quays, The Portivo Lounge is a nice eatery that serves a range of food and drinks in a relaxed atmosphere.
-The lounge has indoor and outdoor seating, ideal for humans as well as dogs.
-Food served includes brunch options such as the humble bacon sandwich to a full English or vegetarian breakfast.
+On Llanthony Road, near the docks and Quays is The Portivo Lounge is a nice eatery that serves a range of food and drinks in a relaxed atmosphere.
+The lounge has indoor and outdoor seating, ideal for humans and dogs.
+Food served includes brunch options, such as the humble bacon sandwich to a full English or vegetarian breakfast.

-Personally I opted for the shared tapas for my last visit including calamari, hummus, 5 spice pulled pork, meatballs and Teriyaki chicken.
-They also have a big selection of mains, burgers and puddings to suit all tastes including man healthy options.
+Personally, I opted for the shared tapas for my last visit, including calamari, hummus, 5 spice pulled pork, meatballs and Teriyaki chicken.
+They also have an extensive selection of mains, burgers and puddings to suit all tastes, including many healthy options.

 Brewhouse & Kitchen

-A waterfront restaurant located on the banks of the Gloucester-Sharpness canal near to The Quays.
-We were made very welcome for our meal out at Brewhouse and Kitchen including the puppy who was given a fresh bowl of water to keep him refreshed.
+A waterfront restaurant on the banks of the Gloucester-Sharpness canal near to The Quays.
+They made us very welcome for our meal out at Brewhouse and Kitchen, including the puppy, who they gave a fresh bowl of water to keep him refreshed.

-This places is a very nice eatery that is also a microbrewery, the decor is themed about brewing in a tasteful manner.
-There was a very good choice of drinks on offer both alcoholic and non-alcoholic.
+This place is a very nice eatery that is also a microbrewery.
+The decor theme is about brewing and done tastefully.
+There was a wonderful choice of drinks on offer, both alcoholic and non-alcoholic.

 The Fountain Inn

-Also on Westgate St The Fountain Inn is a traditional pub serving food and real ale.
-They were very dog friendly and had water and dog treats on the bar.
-Sunday lunch was enjoyed by us with some premium lager while puppy observed.
-The Inn has a traditional pub feel inside and a large garden with plenty of seating, I will return.
+Also on Westgate St is The Fountain Inn is a traditional pub serving food and real ale.
+They were very dog-friendly and had water and dog treats on the bar.
+We enjoyed Sunday lunch with some premium lager while puppy observed.
+The Inn has a traditional pub feel inside and a large garden with plenty of seating.
+I will return.

 The New Inn

-Located on Northgate Street in the city centre, The New Inn is a timber framed pub with a medieval courtyard.
-The pub area to the right and the outside seating in the courtyard are most certainly dog friendly and have enjoyed a few pints there including Gloucester Brewery IPA on the last swift one.
+On Northgate Street in the city centre is The New Inn is a timber-framed pub with a medieval courtyard.
+The pub area to the right and the outside seating in the courtyard are dog-friendly and have enjoyed a few pints there, including Gloucester Brewery’s IPA, on the last swift one.

 The Station Hotel

-My go to place for a drink when waiting for a train at Gloucester Train Station, a nice bar with a good friendly vibe.
-The dog was made very welcome on the last visit to The Station Hotel Bar by staff and customers alike, with water and fuss provided.
+My go-to place for a drink when waiting for a train at Gloucester Train Station, a pleasant bar with a good friendly vibe.
+They made the dog very welcome on the last visit to The Station Hotel Bar by staff and customers alike, with water and fuss provided.

 Guru Coffee House

-Located on Brunswick road near to the park, town centre and library Guru Coffee House is a stylish place to enjoy coffee, breakfast of Lunch.
-I had checked in advance of my visit if the dog was welcome and got the nod to come in.
-I really enjoy their burgers and health juices and the dog has always been treated to a bowl of their finest dog water (with table service).
+On Brunswick road near to the park, town centre and library is Guru Coffee House.
+This is a stylish place to enjoy coffee, breakfast of Lunch.
+I had checked before my visit if the dog was welcome and got the nod to come in.
+I really enjoy their burgers and health juices, and they have always treated the dog to a bowl of their finest dog water (with table service).